 MS occurs in different ethnic groups.
 This includes African Americans, Asian Americans, and Hispanics.
 However, the most common ethnic group affected by MS is white people with Northern European ancestry.
 Certain areas have a higher concentration of people with MS. This may mean:

 If you’re living with MS, it’s clear you’re not alone.
-The world is filled with people who have already crossed the same hurdles as you.
+There are many people who have already crossed the same hurdles as you.
 Learn how support groups can help you talk about your MS and meet others in a similar situation.